isayevlab/amide_reaction_data/README.md

 # Amide coupling reaction dataset

-All available files can be downloaded at [here](https://drive.google.com/drive/folders/1IIUVKZJahufrSspAz5_nDCH7D29m7b1J?usp=share_link).
+All public information can be downloaded at [here](https://drive.google.com/drive/folders/1IIUVKZJahufrSspAz5_nDCH7D29m7b1J?usp=share_link).
 List of files:
-- data.py an interfaece to load the dataset with different descriptors;
 - sdf.tar.gz contains the optimized 3D structures of the molecules involved in the reactions;
 - v_desps.csv contains the steric descriptors of reaction centers;
 - AEV00001.tar.gz contains the AEV descriptors for each molecule;
-- aimnet_descriptors.tar.gz contains the QM descriptors for each molecule;
+- qm_descriptors.tar.gz contains the QM descriptors for each molecule;
 - modred_clean.csv contains the Mordred descriptor for each molecule;
 - morgan1024.csv contains the Morgan descriptor for each molecule;
 - word_idx.txt contains the mapping from the reaction context to the one-hot encoding index;

 **Besides the above molecule files, you also need to have access to reaction files to use the following code.
 The reaction files are under Reaxys patent.**
+**Our local cluster server is down for accessing the data.
+Maintainance in progress...**

+`data.py` is a script to load the dataset with different descriptors.
 The dataset can be accessed using the `rxn` class in `data.py`.
 Here is the interface for the `rxn` class:
 ```
 class rxn(object):
     def __init__(self, folder: str):